Web3-Pi/web3-reverse-proxy/README.md

 ## Running on Ubuntu
 Tested on two setups
-- Raspberry Pi 4 and Ubuntu 20.04.6 LTS ([Ethereun On Raspberry Pi](https://github.com/jimmyisthis/Ethereum-On-Raspberry-Pi) image)
+- Raspberry Pi 4 and Ubuntu 20.04.6 LTS ([Ethereum On Raspberry Pi](https://github.com/jimmyisthis/Ethereum-On-Raspberry-Pi) image)
 - Raspberry Pi 5 and Ubuntu 23.10

 The description below was **tested only on** these two versions of **Ubuntu**, namely **20.04.6 LTS and 23.10**.